 Hand press to make hard candy balls.
-The original color of the press was green, but it has turned rusty in several places.
+The original color of the press was green.
+Rust has discolored this device mostly around the gears, screws and other mechanical elements.
 The handle is long and made of wood.
 It connects to two gears, which turn the top and bottom parts of the press.
 The press itself is full of half-spherical holes on each side, which line up together to make the circular candy.
 There are two screws on the top of the press and on one side.
 The base of the press slants away dramatically on either side.
-The side of the presss reads "T. Mills and Bro" while the other side says "Inc. Phila.
+One side of the press reads "T. Mills and Bro" while the other side says "Inc. Phila.
 PA."

 This hard candy maker was originally owned by Theodore Sangaus, the brother-in-law of the donor.
 He used it in his candy store, Palace Confectionery, in Freeport, IL from 1915-1932.

 Thomas Mills and Brother, the company who made this mold, was based in Philadelphia, Pennsylvania.
 They manufactured equipment for confectioners, bakers, and ice cream makers.

 The content on this site is made available for research and education purposes only.
 The use of these materials may be restricted by law or the donor.

 Any other use, such as exhibition, publication, or commercial use, is not allowed except by written permission in accordance with the NHM Image Rights and Reproduction Policy